axondeepseg/default-TEM-model/README.md

 ```

 ### Get the data
-The SEM dataset used to train this model is hosted on git-annex at `data.neuro.polymtl.ca:datasets/data_axondeepseg_tem`.
+The TEM dataset used to train this model is hosted on git-annex at `data.neuro.polymtl.ca:datasets/data_axondeepseg_tem`.
 The specific dataset revision hash used for training is documented in the *version_info.log* file.

 ### Train this model
 To train the model, please first update the following fields in the aforementioned JSON configuration file: